backend-fx/Backend.Fx.Persistence/README.md

 By implementing an `IDatabaseAvailabilityAwaiter` the application boot is delayed until the database is responding properly.
 Some database specific implementations are already provided.

-### Creating annd migration database
+### Creating and migration database

 The interface `IDatabaseBootstrapper` is the foundation for a controlled database creation and migration step during application boot.
 Implement it with your preferred technique, no matter if it's Entity Framework Migrations, FluentMigrator or any other tooling.

 The application boot is delayed until the database is bootstrapped.

-Check out the `AdoNetDbUtil` and their concrete implementations for specific database system to do the heavy lifting of creating and dropping databases.
+> Check out the `AdoNetDbUtil` and their concrete implementations for specific database system to do the heavy lifting of creating and dropping databases.

 ### Id Generation